-Induction of labour is a process where your labour is started artificially using a range of different methods.
+Induction of labour (IOL) is a process where your labour is started artificially using a range of different methods.
+Approximately 20-30% labours in the UK are induced, obviously this varies from Trust to Trust, your Midwife or doctor will be able to tell you what your local rate is.

-There are many reasons why you might be offered an induction of labour, usually due to conditions relating to yourself or your baby.
+There are many reasons why you might be offered an induction of labour, usually due to pre-exisiting or pregnancy-related conditions relating to yourself or to your baby.

 A normal term pregnancy is defined as 37-42 weeks.
-Different trusts in the UK offer induction for ‘post-dates’ at varying times after 40 weeks, so check with your midwife or doctor about their local policies for this.
+Different trusts in the UK offer induction for ‘post-dates’ at varying times after your expected due date (EDD), so check with your midwife or doctor about their local policies for this.

 This blog will focus on induction of labour for post-dates (going over your due date).
-However, the induction of labour process described will be the same whatever the reason for your induction of labour.
+The evidence behind induction of labour for post-dates maturity suggests that:

 The reasons for recommending induction of labour should be fully explained to you at your appointment with your doctor or midwife, but always ask your care providers for the evidence behind the reason they recommend induction of labour.
-This will enable you to weigh up the advantages and disadvantages, so you can make the right choice for you and your baby.
+This will enable you to weigh up the advantages and disadvantages, so you can make a fully informed choice for you and your baby.

 Always remember that it is your choice to accept or decline the offer of induction of labour, as it is your body, your baby and your labour.
 Induction of labour often takes longer than your body going into labour naturally, as your body is being made to do something it is not yet ready to do.

-There are several different procedures for inducing labour:
+There are several different procedures for inducing labour, and they often depend on:

 Membrane sweep

-This is also referred to as a ‘stretch and sweep’ or ‘membrane stripping’ and is usually offered after 40 weeks.
+This is also referred to as a ‘stretch and sweep’ or ‘membrane stripping’ and is usually offered after 40 weeks, but again is offered at different times based on individual cases.
 If you decide to accept, your midwife or doctor will do an internal examination by inserting one to two fingers into the cervix and sweeping around the opening and membranes.
 This action can help to stimulate the release of prostaglandins, which can help contractions to start.

 The advantage is it may start labour off and reduce the need for any further intervention.
 The disadvantages are it may not work, some women find this procedure very uncomfortable, you may have sporadic contractions but not go into active labour, or it may be that your waters break during the examination.